 • Upper respiratory infection

 • Urinary tract infections

 There is no need to book an appointment, simply walk into our clinic conveniently located at 844 North Washington Street, Suite 400, Twin Falls, ID 83301.
 We look forward to serving you!
-We serve patients from Twin Falls ID, Kimberly ID, Filer ID, Hansen ID, Buhl ID, and Jerome ID.
+We serve patients from Twin Falls ID, Kimberly ID, Filer ID, Hansen ID, Buhl ID, and Jerome ID, and BEYOND.

 Additional Services You May Like